Lessify/localess/README.md

   - Copy the **Hosting Site ID**, as it will be required in [Cloud Build](#cloud-build) section
   - Press **Continue to console**

+### Authentication
+**Firebase** makes Authentication easier for **Localess**.
+Localess needs to identify identity of the users to provide custom experience and keep the data secure.

+#### Email/Password

+#### Identity Providers
+You can connect with next Identity providers:
+- Google
+- Microsoft
+- Facebook
+- Apple
+- Twitter
+- GitHub

 ## Deployment